erco77/1a2-pic/README-project-management-notes.txt

         > Solder the TO-220 transistors.
-They're supposed to lay flat and be screwed down, to prevent them from flapping around, but more importantly, from touching each other, as the heat sink tab is usually "hot" (the output of the transistor).
+They're supposed to lay flat and be screwed down, to prevent them from flapping around, but more importantly, to keep them from sliding sideways into each other, shorting them out, as the heat sink tabs are the output of the transistor.

           I pre-bend the leads to 90 degrees with needle nose pliers before inserting them.
+Once inserted, I screw them in first with nuts so they stay in position when I flip the board to solder them.

+          Some notes on pre-bending the pins:
-          NOTE: You're not supposed to bend the wide part of the leads:
+          You're not supposed to bend the fat part of the leads:

                                      ______________
                                     |       _      |